 PRECAUTIONS: Before using anakinra, tell your doctor or pharmacist if you are allergic to it; or to proteins made from a certain bacteria (E. coli); or to latex; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: recent/current infection, immune system problems (such as HIV disease), kidney disease, asthma.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: current/past/returning infections (such as tuberculosis), immune system problems (such as HIV disease), kidney disease, asthma.

 Anakinra can make you more likely to get infections or may worsen any current infections.
 Therefore, wash your hands well to prevent the spread of infection.
 Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
 Consult your doctor if you have been exposed to an infection or for more details.